 We generally allow the designation of a Primary Care Physician / Provider (PCP).
 You have the right to designate any PCP who participates in the Claim Administrator's network and who is available to accept you or your family members.
-For information on how to select a PCP, and for a list of PCPs, contact the Member Services telephone Member Services telephone number on the back of your Identification Card or refer to the Claim Administrator's website, www.anthem.com/cuhealthplan.
+For information on how to select a PCP, and for a list of PCPs, contact the telephone number on the back of your Identification Card or refer to the Claim Administrator's website, www.anthem.com.
 For children, you may designate a pediatrician as the PCP.